usnistgov/Metrology/README.md

 # Software metrology

-This is the future respository of the software metrology project of the [Information Technology Laboratory](https://www.nist.gov/itl) of the U.S. [National Institute of Standards and Technology](https://www.nist.gov).
+This is the future repository of the software metrology project of the [Information Technology Laboratory](https://www.nist.gov/itl) of the U.S. [National Institute of Standards and Technology](https://www.nist.gov).
 Nothing has been imported yet.